rramosp/infgw-example/README.md

 **Monitor inference pool**

-here you should see the actual routing to specific models (the `-epp` pod)
+here you should see the actual routing to specific models (the `-epp` pod) when doing llm requests through the gateway (with `v1/completions` endpoint).

     export INFPOOL_POD=pod/vllm-llama3-8b-instruct-epp-59db965c45-h9qkj
     k logs -f ${INFPOOL_POD}